nirakar-asha/microservice/README.md

 - **Spring Data JPA** for database interaction
 - **H2 / MySQL** as the database (configurable)
 - **Lombok** for boilerplate code reduction

+---

+## 📦 Future Enhancements

+- authentication and authorization (Spring Security + JWT)
+- Integrate with Kafka for event-driven communication
+- Deploy using Docker Compose or Kubernetes

+---

+## 🧑‍💻 Contributing
+Contributions are welcome!
+Please fork the repo and submit a pull request.

+---

+## 📄 License
+This project is licensed under the [MIT License](https://opensource.org/license/mit).